Addiction Help for me

 People from all walks of life end up addicted to alcohol and other drugs, behaviours like gambling, sex addiction and eating disorders.

 We’ve treated high court judges, an ex-presidents bodyguard, high performance athletes as well as people who’ve lived on the streets and everyone in between.
 Becoming addicted isn’t a reflection of poor character, lack of will power or intellectual prowess.
 Becoming addicted doesn’t mean we’re bad people who need to be good, it means we’re sick people who need treatment and learn to live a better way.

 Most of us that end up addicted to alcohol or other drugs initially experienced drinking and/or using drugs as something good.
 It certainly made us feel better, even helped us to cope and function better.

 At first drinking alcohol and using drugs worked, it seemed they fulfilled a useful purpose, some patients report a sense of being whole for a short time.

 But that isn’t where the story ended.

-Whatever the individual and very personal details of your story are, so many of us that become addicted thought that we were unique and certainly alone, by the time we reach a point of no longer being able to lie to ourselves, we’re quite exhausted from keeping up with the mental obsession to drink and use.
+Whatever the individual and very personal details of your story are, so many of us that become addicted thought that our situations were unique and we felt utterly alone.
+Some of us stayed in complete denial until we received treatment and some of us reached a point where we could no longer lie to ourselves.
+We were exhausted and willing to consider other options.

-Living an actively addicted life can be hell.
-The mounting consequences like angry family, work and legal problems as well as the general unmanageability that accompanies this illness only add to the misery.
+Living in active addiction is gets lonelier and lonelier.
+The mounting consequences, our desperate and angry family, work and legal problems, as well as general unmanageability, only adds to the misery.

 Drug / Alcohol Addiction – Self Diagnosis